JamesParrott/py-avdu/README.md

 concern can't be fixed or worked around, then ultimately I will sunset this project.

-The port of Avdu is incomplete.
+Py-Avdu does generate TOTP codes correctly from a password-encrypted Aegis backup vault (from my own one at least).
+However at the time of writing, no further functionality is implemented - Py-Avdu is definitely an incomplete port of Avdu.

+## Beware ye, would be Vibe Coders.
 Claude's code to decrypt my vault worked great.
-Unfortunately ChatGPT's port of the TOTP generator produced incorrect TOTP codes.
+Unfortunately ChatGPT's port of Avdu's TOTP generator produced incorrect TOTP codes.
 Luckily there is a trustworthy library from PyAuth (PyOTP) to use instead which does exactly this purpose.

 ## Alternatives